Resume Tips

 You Are a Recent Graduate or Entry-Level Candidate

 When you have little or no professional experience, your resume does not have a strong track record to lead with.
-An objective statement lets you frame your education, skills, and motivation up front so the recruiter understands your direction before reading a short work history.
+An objective statement lets you frame your education, relevant coursework, internships, and motivation up front so the recruiter understands your direction before reading a short work history.

 2